 How to deal with psychopaths?

 Experts advise people to trust their own intuition and, if you have suspicions, not to enter into a fight with a potential psychopath, but to avoid him or her like the pest.
-The moment you realise that someone in your environment has psychopathic traits, you must immediately stop believing every word they say.
+The moment you realize that someone in your environment has psychopathic traits, you must immediately stop believing every word they say.
 This applies to both positive remarks and negative ones, because both can be a way to manipulate you, win your trust and undermine your self-esteem.

 I would advise companies to better screen applicants.
 Nowadays, employers too often pay attention to what someone can do, rather than to personality.
 There needs to be a better trade-off between the two.